static-void/psion_cpp_sdk_linux/readme.txt

 compiled for the wins target, and most psion software is not available for wins.
 It may be better to bundle WindEmu [1] with the SDK, which emulates a real 5mx, and thus makes the wins compilation target redundant.
-With some modification it may even be possible to add a gdbserver to WindEmu for debugging.
+With some modification it may even be possible to add a gdbserver to WindEmu, which might allow real debugging to be done, albeit bare metal only, since gdb has no idea about the EPOC threading model etc.

 Background
 ----------